EloySchultz/2023-Beun-LANCo/README.md

 - Remove labels from seinpalen and put them higher up the seinpaal.
 They are currently at the bottom of each sein, but this area will get covered with tape during assembly.
 - Seinpaal 8 has a new pro-mini that has a reversed serial interface!
 This means that you need to connect the arduino to the FTDI programmer upside down!
 - If seinpaal uses mains cable for power:  blue is GND and brown is VCC.
 Most of them have a label on them that specifies this.
 - In TBM, I made it so that packets are spammed, but you may not want this.
 SyncStream was made to only send a packet whenever an LED needs to be updated.
 However, for TesLAN 6 we were running our crew-area panels on WiFi (this sucked).
 I noticed that by spamming many more packets (i.e., send over the entire frame buffer every time), it was more likely that packets came through.
+Hence, TBM and its animations are programmed such that they always send the entire framebuffer.
 However, since in the future you should absolutely refrain from using WiFi at all, you can probably revert this back to how it was before (sending only the updates).
 Note that for some animations such as the flames, you will still need to send over almost the entire framebuffer.

 ---